dotagem/dotagem/README.md

 - [ ] Make sure the bot performs over webhooks as well (dev environment uses the poller) ⚙
 - [ ] Write tests for everything 🧪
 - [x] Make an example credentials file 🔑
+- [ ] Pretty up the sign-in frontend 💻

 ### Technical details and loosely related thoughts
 * [Telegram-bot](https://github.com/telegram-bot-rb/telegram-bot) behaves as Rails middleware, so we run a Rails app with it installed.
 The only thing we use the web frontend for is logging in through Steam and for a landing page in case people browse to our site.